Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

-It follows that $\psi\circ\phi$ is of type k. \item As $\psi$ is of type w, it factors through $\star$, and is therefore constant.
-Then $\psi\circ\phi$ is constant and is in particular of type w. \end{enumerate} \end{proof} The first consequence of Lemma \ref{lemmaprecomposition} is that the assignment $E\mapsto[E,A]_+$ defines a functor on the (non-full!) subcategory $\mathcal Bun\star_G$ of $\mathcal Bun\star$ given by of pointed $G$-bundles and $G$-equivariant maps. \begin{prop} Let $X$ be a CW-complex pointed in a vertex, $G$ a nice topological group, $E$ a pointed $G$-bundle over $X$ and $A$ a nice abelian group.
+It follows that $\psi\circ\phi$ is of type U. \item As $\psi$ is of type wUP, it factors through a singleton, and is therefore constant.
+Then $\psi\circ\phi$ is constant and is in particular of type wUP.\qedhere \end{enumerate} \end{proof} The first consequence of Lemma \ref{lemmaprecomposition} is that the assignment $E\mapsto[E,A]_+$ defines a functor on the (non-full!) subcategory ${\mathcal Bun_*}_G$ of $\mathcal Bun_*$ given by of pointed $G$-bundles and $G$-equivariant maps. \begin{prop} Let $X$ be a CW-complex pointed in a vertex, $G$ a countable CW-group, $E$ a pointed $G$-bundle over $X$ and $A$ an abelian countable CW-group.
 Then the assignment